-Specially trained staff can answer your questions about all aspects of cancer, including prevention, early detection and treatment.
+Professional healthcare staff can answer your questions about all aspects of cancer, including prevention, early detection and treatment.
 They can also assist with practical and emotional support as well as referring you to appropriate services in the area.

 The line is open Monday to Friday, from 9am – 5pm.
 Outside these hours, you can leave a message and someone will call you back.

 To contact Cancer Council 13 11 20 in a language other than English, through an interpreter, phone the Translating and Interpreting Service on 13 14 50.